Delhi violence: BJP attacks Sonia Gandhi for ‘rajdharma’ jibe, claims she instigated unrest

 - Divided city: How barricades came up overnight between Hindu and Muslim neighbourhoods in Delhi

-The minster also accused Sonia Gandhi of instigating people by making remarks such as “is par aur ki ladai [the fight between two sides] during an anti-Citizenship Amendment Act in Delhi’s Ramlila Maidan.
+The minister also accused Sonia Gandhi of instigating people by making remarks such as “is par aur ki ladai [the fight between two sides] during an anti-Citizenship Amendment Act in Delhi’s Ramlila Maidan.
 “The whole issue was debated in Parliament, so why are you instigating people?”
 Prasad asked.
 He asked Sonia Gandhi not to teach the BJP about duties as her record was “full of rapid twists and turns for plain and simple vote bank politics”.

 The Union minister further claimed that the Congress had chosen to adopt a policy of changing its position on the current administration’s decisions.
 On March 15, 2010, the United Progressive Alliance had issued a notification for the National Population Register, he said, adding that they are now against it. “...this was stated by the Congress for the good of the country, but when they do it it’s allowed, when we say it, you instigate people,” the minister said.